Is it Reactive Attachment Disorder? Three of the Most Important Questions for Parents to Answer

 Find the right help.

 RAD-specific treatment is just that – specific.
 Most conventional therapies enable the disorder rather than treat it.
-One of the worst possible things a family of a child with reactive attachment disorder can experience is an uneducated professional who allows the child to control therapy sessions and triangulate the adults in their lives via lies and manipulation.
+One of the worst possible things a family of a child with developmental trauma can experience is an uneducated professional who allows the child to control therapy sessions and triangulate the adults in their lives via lies and manipulation.
 These are all symptoms of the child’s disorder and a way for them to self-protect through control.
 When professionals don’t understand this, they have a tendency to inadvertently make matters worse rather than better.

 Find your people.